What is liability shift in payments?

 When is the issuer liable?

-Meanwhile, if the card issuer issues a payment card with a known vulnerability, such as a weak magnetic stripe or an easily guessable PIN, the issuer is likely to be liable for any fraudulent transactions.
+For in-store payments, if the card issuer has issued a payment card with a known vulnerability—such as a weak magnetic stripe or an easily guessable PIN—the issuer is likely to be liable for any fraudulent transactions.

 Contactless (card present)Card issuer